-Harold Francis Beamish was educated at Huntley School and Marton & Wanganui Collegiate School.
-Rejected for service because of weak heart, he travelled to England for second bid and entered the Royal Naval Air Service in 1916, becoming a Flight Sub-Lieutenant on 6 July.
+The son of George R. Beamish, Harold Francis Beamish was educated at Huntley School and Marton & Wanganui Collegiate School.
+Rejected as unfit for active service because of weak heart, he travelled to England for a second bid at service and entered the Royal Naval Air Service in 1916, becoming a Flight Sub-Lieutenant on 6 July.
 Beamish commenced combat duties in France with 3 Naval Squadron on 14 January 1917.
-Flying Sopwith Pups and Camels he downed 11 German planes and was awarded the Distinguished Service Cross.
-He became a flight commander on 25 June 1917 and was promoted to Captain on 1 April 1918.
-His flying time during the war totaled 48 hours in training and 542 hours in France (355 in the Sopwith Camel).
-After the war, he farmed at Whana Whana and Hawkes Bay before retiring to Havelock North.
-Hawkes Bay's last surviving WWI fighter pilot, Beamish was 90 years old at the time of his death.
+He scored his first victory flying a Sopwith Pup on 23 April 1917 and became a Flight Commander on 25 June 1917.
+Becoming an ace by the end of the year, Beamish scored four more victories with the Sopwith Camel and was awarded the Distinguished Service Cross.
+On 1 April 1918, he was promoted to Captain and then scored six more victories in the month of May.
+His flying time during the war totaled 48 hours in training and 542 hours on the Western front (355 in the Sopwith Camel).
+Post-war, he returned to New Zealand and farmed sheep at Whana Whana, as his father had done, before retiring to Havelock North.
+New Zealand's last surviving WWI fighter pilot, Beamish was 90 years old at the time of his death.

 Distinguished Service Cross (DSC)